mocsv/mocsv.github.io/_posts/2025-05-18-DIY-pill-box.md

 ---

-I realise it's quite unnecessary to make a step by step guide on how to label a pill box but here it is anyway :)
+I realise it's quite unnecessary to make a step by step guide on how to label a pill box...but here it is anyway, you're welcome :)